1. The national symbol is located abroad

 6. Yerevan is older than Rome

-7. Home of the world's second largest mountain lake
+7. One of the largest mountain lakes in the world

-The Sevan Lake is not only the largest lake in the Caucasus, but also the second largest mountain lake in the whole world, right after Lake Titicaca (Peru and Bolivia).
+Sevan Lake is not only the largest lake in the Caucasus but also one of the largest mountain lakes in the whole world.
 The Sevan Lake is 78 km long and up to 56 km wide and is located at an altitude of 1,900 m above sea level.

 8. The majority of Armenians live abroad